Dr. Laura McCollum

 5. we are created to be interdependent; that is, learning occurs within the context of community; it therefore requires, and cultivates, virtues (like humility, charity, boldness, mercy, etc.).

-I am so honored to serve as the interim Head of School and excited to partner with you; please join us in prayer that
+I am so honored to serve as the Head of School and excited to partner with you; please join us in prayer that Jesus Christ will continue to unite our community as we work together to shepherd His precious children!

 Grace & Peace,